 - Libraries panel for local library components; or through the

-Both of these panels can be accessed via the System menu, click the button down the bottom right of the application to display the menu.
+Both of these panels can be accessed by clicking the button down the bottom right of the application.

 The menus provides quick access to the panels.